-Please note that with immediate effect, all new submissions to the Artificial Intelligence Journal must be submitted via Elsevier's Editorial System (EES) which provides a web-based interface for all users (editors, reviewers, authors).
+Please note that with immediate effect, all new submissions to the Artificial Intelligence Journal must be submitted via the Editorial Manager system (EM), which provides a web-based interface for all users (editors, reviewers, authors).

 The following are some frequently asked questions from authors that consider submitting an article to the AIJ:

 Is a conference paper eligible for publication in the AIJ?